edoger/zkits-configurator/README.md

-# zkits-configurator
+# ZKits Configurator Library #

-ZKits Configurator Library
+This package is a library of ZKits.